-As we begin the 2020-21 academic year, FSU Law is also tackling the issues of social justice and racism and implementing new policies due to COVID-19 to keep students safe and healthy.
-If you join us in 2021, you will find a community that is committed to the prevention of oppression and injustice toward Black citizens, as well as the advancement of diversity, inclusion and equity.
-Students interested in advocating for social justice and change will find an array of curricular and extra-curricular opportunities at FSU Law, many of which are detailed in this publication.
+As we begin the 2021-22 academic year, FSU Law is continuing with some of the innovations that resulted from COVID-19, such as hosting guest speakers from all over the nation for virtual sessions with students.
+We also are still working on the issues of social justice and racism.
+At FSU Law, you will find a community that is committed to the prevention of oppression and injustice, as well as the advancement of diversity, inclusion and equity.
+Students interested in advocating for social justice and change will find an array of curricular and extra-curricular opportunities at FSU.

-Please visit us virtually or in person when it is safe to do so to learn more about what Florida State can offer you, including our award-winning advocacy teams, certificate programs, extensive externship and clinical offerings, journals, and other student organizations.
+Please visit us virtually or in person to learn more about what Florida State can offer you, including our award-winning advocacy teams, certificate programs, extensive externship and clinical offerings, journals, and other student organizations.
 Talk to our students and our world-renowned professors.
 I look forward to meeting you and hope you will join our vibrant FSU Law community.